SNS Press: Seeking New Solutions

 Throughout his life Richard Sidy has sought to improve understanding between people and cultures.
 As an educator, writer and activist he has sought to instill in people a sense of optimism, the desire to work for peace and understanding, and the motivation to help improve the lives of others.

 Like many young people in the 1960’s he had a great desire to discover how to live a life that embodied spiritual values and social responsibility.
-In 1971 he met Torkom Saraydarian, who taught the “Science of Becoming Oneself” by which he helped his students overcome their personal obstacles through methods of self-observation, and scientific meditation based on great spiritual teachings.
-Saraydarian’s dedication and personal example of humanitarian work and creativity was a life-long inspiration.
-He helped people to discover and express their inner purpose through a life of service and creativity.
-Sidy studied with Saradarian until his passing in 1997.
+In 1971 he met Torkom Saraydarian, whose dedication and personal example of humanitarian work and creativity was a life-long inspiration.
+He gave Sidy his first real push to write seriously by suggesting the book World Diplomacy.
+He studied with Saraydarian until his passing in 1997.

 Sidy graduated from UCLA in 1968 with a BA in political science, specializing in political theory, with minors in Spanish and history.
 He was active in community service projects including the Tutorial Project, the Experimental College, and was the leader of UCLA Project Amigos for which he organized and worked on development projects in the barrios of Tijuana with other students each school break.

 In the spring of 1968 he was participating in the Poor Peoples' Campaign when Martin Luther King was assassinated.
 In the days after Kings death, he arrived in Washington DC in the midst of an urban riot to work with the Southern Christian Leadership Conference, King’s organization.
 There he worked to prepare for the arrival of poor peoples’ caravans from all over the United States.
 He helped build, and then lived in Resurrection City on the National Mall at the feet of the Lincoln Memorial during the whole campaign.
-His daily contact and participation with leaders and people in this movement to raise political awareness of poverty in America was an awakening.
+His daily contact and participation with leaders and people in this movement to raise political awareness of poverty in America was an awakening for him.

 After graduating from UCLA, Sidy entered the Peace Corps in which he served for two and a half years in rural development in the West African nation of the Ivory Coast.
 He lived in the village of Sirasso and worked with the Senoufo who were practicing animists, the Dyula who were practicing Moslems and the Fulani who were nomadic herders of the Sahel.
 This experience contributed tremendously to his understanding of traditional agrarian peoples and religions, the challenges of development, and the precarious survival of a way of life and cultures in post-colonial Africa.